-While there is a variety of exercise equipment on the market, free weights, stationary bikes and treadmills to name a few, it is a good idea to decide if adding an elliptical cross trainer would fit your workout needs.
+While there is a variety of exercise equipment on the market, free weights, stationary bikes, and treadmills to name a few, it is a good idea to decide if adding an elliptical cross trainer would fit your workout needs.

 The answer to each of these questions will vary based on consumer needs.
-Taking your own needs and situation into consideration before purchasing a machine is a very important step in determining whether an elliptical is a right machine for you.
+Taking your own needs and situation into consideration before purchasing a machine is a very important step in determining whether an elliptical is the right machine for you.